 Read and understand the Code.
 Every director, officer, employee and artist of the Company (hereinafter referred to as "employees", "you" or "we") must read and understand the Code.
-The Code may be updated periodically to reflect changes in the law.
-Please check the online version of the Code on the Cirque's Intranet (VOXO) regularly for updates.
-In the precedence.
+The Code may be updated from time to time to reflect changes in the law.
+Please check the online version of the Code on cirquedusoleil.com regularly for updates.
+In the event that the online version contradicts a hard-copy version, the online Code takes precedence.

 Learn the details of policies applicable to your job.
-In addition to the Code, the Company may provide other policies that apply to various aspects of your job.
+In addition to the Code, the Company may have other policies that apply to various aspects of your job.
+An example is the Company's Anti-Corruption Policy.
 Be sure you learn and understand the provisions of such policies and abide by them.
-All policies are available on the intranet site (VOXO).
+All policies are available on the employee intranet site (VOXO).

-If you have any questions regarding anything in the Code or the policies, you must raise those questions promptly with your manager, someone from the Talent team or the Legal Affairs department.
+If you have any questions regarding anything in the Code or the policies, you must raise those questions promptly with your supervisor, a Talent representative or the Legal Affairs department.
 Being a company with worldwide operations brings with it many challenges and opportunities.
 As one possible example, there may be a conflict between the applicable laws of different countries in which we do business, or between the Code or a Company policy and the local law.
 In these situations, it is very important to raise any issues you may find so that we can resolve the problem correctly.